tardate/LittleArduinoProjects/README.md

-# 391 Little Electronics and Arduino Projects
+# 392 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MilliVoltmeterDIY PCB and Enclosure](./Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure) - custom PCB and enclosure for the ATmega328-based millivolt meter based on a design by Scullcom Hobby Electronics.
-Uses an LTC2400 ADC and LT1019 voltage reference.
+> Latest addition:sparkles: [BoldportClub/whiteboard](./BoldportClub/whiteboard) - building the Whiteboard (Boldport Club project #22), a breadboard enhancer featuring variable and coin-cell power supplies and prototyping areas.
+Demonstrated with a 4-stage CD3060 ripple counter.

 Just my collection of electronics projects, many involving an Arduino in one way or another.